tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 overly hot, and the fan made so much noise that you could hear it from the house entrance[^x].

-[^x]: When I started using the CPU by opening software, the fan went all the
+[^x]: When I started using the CPU by running software, the fan went all the
-    way up; remember that ambient temperatures were (still are) about 36 °C most of the time
+    way up; remember that day ambient temperatures were (still are) about 33-43 °C most of the time

 I was learning programming, and one day, I opened up Android Studio (recall, 1 GB of RAM).
 Say no more.
 I had to unplug the cord from the power outlet to